python-project-templates/pyproject-cookiecutter-example/README.md

 # pyproject-cookiecutter-examples

-Example instantiations of my [pyproject-cookiecutter](https://github.com/timkpaine/pyproject-cookiecutter)
+Example instantiations of my [pyproject-cookiecutter](https://github.com/timkpaine/pyproject-cookiecutter).
+Please report issues or open PRs on that repo.

 | | | |
 |:--|:--|:--|